 Detroit handyman Derrick lives a quiet, organized and lonely life; despite being young, he’s determined not to lose anything.
 When he meets flirty Gavin that all changes and he has to decide whether or not to give in.

-It’s a sweet and sexy story of an awakening, and of two people working through the challenges of their past to find something real.
+Inertia is a sweet and sexy story of an awakening, and of two people working through the challenges of their past to find something real.
 Definitely one of our favorite gay romance novels for its authenticity and for those tender love scenes!

 When you first start reading Sebastian Barry’s daring, epic novel set in 1850s America, you might not initially describe it as a romance novel.
 But the further you get into the story of journeys along the Oregon Trail to California and back, of army life and of the intimacy between two soldiers, the more you feel it as a tale of love.

-It is unbelievably beautiful in its writing and it can be unbelievably brutal in its depictions of life at the time.
+Days Without End is unbelievably beautiful in its writing and it can be unbelievably brutal in its depictions of life at the time.
 We can’t promise you an easy read.
 But we can promise you a stunning portrayal of love surviving all the chaos life can throw at you.